Blueberry, Lemon & Ricotta Olive Oil Cake

 Instructions

-• Preheat the oven to 170 degrees celsius and pre-line a 20cm baking tin.
+• Preheat oven: Preheat the oven to 170°C / 340°F and pre-line a 20cm / 8" baking tin.

-• In the same bowl, combine the lemon juice, olive oil, ricotta and vanilla essence and whisk until all ingredients are well combined.
-Sift in the flour and baking powder and gently combine the wet and dry ingredients with a spatula.
-Add 1 punnet of blueberries and gently fold through.ย
+• Mix wet ingredients: In the same bowl, add the eggs and whisk until pale, smooth and frothy.
+Combine the lemon juice, olive oil, ricotta and vanilla essence and whisk until all ingredients are well combined.

-• Bake for 50 minutes or until golden on top and a skewer comes out clean when poked into the middle.
-Leave to cool for 15 minutes in the tin then transfer to a cooling rack.ย Serve on its own or with ice cream.ย
+• Bake: Bake for 50 minutes or until golden on top and a skewer comes out clean when poked into the middle.

 iconLike this?
 Leave a comment below!